dNitza/adamantium/app/content/pages/about.md

 - Adamantium
   - ✅ Build a blogging tool that I actually use.
   - Clean things up and open-source the code — I'm currently using some un-released features of Hanami, so keen to bring in the officially supported stuff before sharing.
-  - Build in a photo gallery.
+  - ✅ Build in a photo gallery to post pages.
   - Add a way to syndicate after a post is published.
   - Add places visited to weekly posts.
   - Add weather history to weekly posts.